CONSERVATION MARKETING INTERNSHIP IN COSTA RICA

 Requirements

-- Academic background or prior experience in marketing, communications, or a related field is preferred
+- Academic background or prior experience in marketing, communications, writing, design or a related field is preferred

 - Excellent written and verbal communication skills